TumisangF/TumisangF/README.md

 ### Hi there 👋
-My name is Tumisang who loves creating user-facing apps.
-I am hoping to find a career in software engineering.
+My name is Tumisang, a lifelong fan of cutting-edge technology.
 <br>
 <!---**TumisangF/TumisangF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.!
 <!--- 🔭 I -->